- Key Takeaways

 Mel C.: “The best lawyer there is!
 Hire him now if you are in trouble with the law!
 HIGHLY RECOMMENDED!
 The staff were wonderful!
 Communication was phenomenal.
 I didn’t have to worry about everything.
 Thank you for taking care of me!

-Jim H.: “I feel very fortunate to have chosen Randall & Bruch.
+Jim H.: “I feel very fortunate to have chosen Randall, McClenney, Daniels & Dunn.
 What a great team!
 Kevin Frank represented me in traffic court and delivered great results.
-I would not hesitate to recommend Randall & Bruch.”
+I would not hesitate to recommend Randall, McClenney, Daniels & Dunn.”

 Consult Now with a Diligent Defense Attorney